Qiao Xuan

-Qiao Xuan (110 – 6 June 184), courtesy name Gongzu, was an official who lived during the Eastern Han dynasty of China.
+Qiao Xuan (110 – 6 June 184), courtesy name Gongzu, was an influential official during the Eastern Han dynasty of China.

+Born in a scholarly family, he began his career as a local county officer and eventually gained fame for his sense of justice.
+His career included roles as Left Commandant in Luoyang, Chancellor of the Qi State, and Administrator of various commanderies.
+Qiao Xuan was known for his sternness, but also for his humility and respect towards others.
+He had a keen eye for talent and was one of the first to recognize the potential of Cao Cao, a warlord who later rose to power.

+Although he is associated with the Qiao sisters in the novel "Romance of the Three Kingdoms," historical records suggest that it is unlikely that he was their father.

 Family background

 Qiao Xuan was born in the Eastern Han dynasty during the reign of Emperor An (r.
 106–125 CE).
 He was from Suiyang County (睢陽縣) in the Liang State (梁國; south of present-day Shangqiu, Henan) and came from a scholar-gentry background.
 His ancestor, Qiao Ren (橋仁), who lived seven generations before him, served as a Minister Herald (大鴻臚) during the reign of Emperor Cheng (r.
 33–7 BCE).
 Qiao Ren, who was nicknamed "Scholar Qiao" (橋君學), also wrote 49 volumes of the Li Ji Zhangju (禮記章句; Verses from the Book of Rites).
 Qiao Xuan's grandfather, Qiao Ji (橋基), served as the Administrator (太守) of Guangling Commandery (廣陵郡), while Qiao Xuan's father, Qiao Su (橋肅), served as the Administrator of Donglai Commandery (東萊郡).

 Early career

 In his youth, Qiao Xuan served as an Officer of Merit (功曹) in the local county office.
 When Zhou Jing (周景), the Inspector (刺史) of Yu Province, visited the Liang State, Qiao Xuan reported to him the crimes of Yang Chang (羊昌), the Chancellor (相) of the Chen State (陳國; around present-day Zhoukou, Henan).
 Zhou Jing ordered Qiao Xuan to conduct an investigation so Qiao Xuan detained Yang Chang and wrote a thorough list of Yang Chang's offences.
 The general Liang Ji, an influential figure in the central government, favoured Yang Chang, so he wrote an urgent letter to Zhou Jing, asking him to release Yang Chang.
 Zhou Jing feared Liang Ji so he obliged and instructed Qiao Xuan to free Yang Chang.
 However, Qiao Xuan returned the letter and ordered his men to escort Yang Chang as a prisoner to the imperial capital, Luoyang.
 Qiao Xuan became famous after this incident.

 Qiao Xuan was later nominated as a xiaolian and appointed as a Left Commandant (左尉) in Luoyang.
 His superior, the Intendant of Henan (河南尹), was Liang Ji's brother, Liang Buyi (梁不疑).
 Liang Buyi made life difficult for Qiao Xuan because of Yang Chang's case and often found excuses to humiliate Qiao Xuan.
 Qiao Xuan eventually resigned and returned to his hometown.